-While writing a previous article about marketing in Fortnite, it became very apparent how inaccessible games are to most advertisers.
+While writing about marketing in Fortnite, it became very apparent how inaccessible games are to most advertisers.
 There’s no easy way to advertise within games without directly contacting the game publisher.
 Hell, I don’t even know what the process is and I do PPC campaigns in my sleep.
 Gaming doesn’t have a convenient platform for marketers like Google Ads.
 See where I’m going with this?

 With people spending more and more time playing games, and less time on other media, it’s only a matter of time before advertisers crash the party.